-I certify that I have audited the financial statements in the annual accounts of East Dunbartonshire Council and its group for the year ended 31 March 2021 under Part VII of the Local Government (Scotland) Act 1973.
-The financial statements comprise the council-only and group Comprehensive Income and Expenditure Statements, Movement in Reserves Statements, Balance Sheets and Cash Flow Statements, the council-only Housing Revenue Account, Council Tax Income Account, Non-Domestic Rates Income Account and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the 2020/21 Code).
+I certify that I have audited the financial statements in the annual accounts of East Dunbartonshire Council and its group for the year ended 31 March 2020 under Part VII of the Local Government (Scotland) Act 1973.
+The financial statements comprise the council-only and group Comprehensive Income and Expenditure Statements, Movement in Reserves Statements, Balance Sheets and Cash Flow Statements, the council-only Housing Revenue Account, Council Tax Income Account, Non Domestic Rates Income Account and notes to the accounts, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the 2019/20 Code).